canalplus/rx-player/doc/api/states.md

 `STOPPED` to `LOADING`) and impossible ones (like from `LOADING` to `SEEKING`).

 We will list here every possible state transitions.
-_Note that we can never have the same state consecutively_
+_Note that we can never have two times the same state consecutively._

 From `STOPPED`: